open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

 This is lit-html specific syntax that allows you to set a property on the element instead of an attribute.
-The differences between attributes and properties often confuses a lot of people, but it's actually a very simple concept to graps.
+The differences between attributes and properties often confuses a lot of people, but it's actually a very simple concept to grasp.

-Attribute are how we can assign data in HTML:
+Attributes are how we assign data in HTML:

 ```html
 <input value="foo" />
 ```

-Properties are how we can assign data in javascript, on the actual DOM element in javascript:
+Properties are how we assign data in javascript, on the actual DOM element in javascript:

 ```js
 const input = /* get a reference to the input element */;